 If there are a lot of big trees around your lawn, you know that it is difficult to keep the leaves picked up this time of year.
 As soon as you rake or blow the leaves more fall down on the lawn.

 Rather than raking or blowing, I find the best way to pick up leaves is with a lawn mower.
-The autumn rains have stimulated the grass to start growing again.
 Why not pick up the leaves while you mow your lawn?
 The lawn mower chops the leaves into little pieces which reduces the volume to 1/3 or less.